urtemi/urtemi/README.md

 </details>

-- 👯 I’m looking to collaborate on brainstorming ideas and creating Websites and Apps
+- 👯 I’m looking to collaborate on brainstorming ideas and creating Websites and Apps with like-minded individuals
 - 🤔 I’m looking for help with finding <ins>**Freelance**</ins> projects to work on
 - 💬 Ask me about my education and previous experience
 - 📫 How to reach me: _urtemitkaite@gmail.com_